Fire and rescue services

 The ability of local authorities to clear roads after heavy snowfall varies throughout the country.

 Learn road rules before you drive.
-In North Macedonia, the law requires:
+In North Macedonia, the law requires you to have headlights or parking lights on at all times

 Check if your travel insurance policy covers car, motorbike or other vehicle hire.